Audiology (hearing) for adults

 Audiology Services during COVID-19:

-We are operating a postal service for hearing aid repairs, replacement tubes and batteries.
+We are operating a postal service for all hearing aid repairs, replacement tubes and batteries.
 If you wish to use this service we would recommend you post your hearing aids via Special Delivery.
 Please include your details, alongside the issue you want us to look at in the package.

 For postal repairs please send them to:

-To request replacement tubing or batteries please contact us on firstname.lastname@example.org or call us on 01926 482 668.
+You can also book an appointment to see us for a hearing aid repair as long as you are not self-isolating and do not have any symptoms of Covid.
+Please contact us on email@example.com or call us on 01926 482 668.
 Please include your name and address, your date of birth in your message.

 What we do